MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgAccessReview.md

   - `[StartDateTime <DateTime?>]`: The DateTime when the review is scheduled to be start.
 This could be a date in the future.
 Required on create.
   - `[Status <String>]`: This read-only field specifies the status of an accessReview.
 The typical states include Initializing, NotStarted, Starting,InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.

-MYDECISIONS <IMicrosoftGraphAccessReviewDecision\[]>: The collection of decisions for the caller, if the caller is a reviewer.
+MYDECISIONS <IMicrosoftGraphAccessReviewDecision[]>: The collection of decisions for the caller, if the caller is a reviewer.
   - `[Id <String>]`:
   - `[AccessRecommendation <String>]`: The feature- generated recommendation shown to the reviewer, one of Approve, Deny or NotAvailable.
   - `[AccessReviewId <String>]`: The feature-generated id of the access review.
   - `[AppliedBy <IMicrosoftGraphUserIdentity>]`: userIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
     - `[IPAddress <String>]`: Indicates the client IP address used by user performing the activity (audit log only).
     - `[UserPrincipalName <String>]`: The userPrincipalName attribute of the user.